February Branch Meeting

-- Tech Trek: math and science camp for middle school girls-
+- Tech Trek: is a math and science camp for middle school girls

-- Support for Legal Advocacy Fund (Provides support for women seeking judicial redress for sex discrimination in academia)
+- Support for Legal Advocacy Fund: Provides support for women seeking judicial redress for sex discrimination in academia and the workplace

 Branch meetings are generally held once a month on either Monday evening or Saturday during the day at various locations around town.
 These monthly programs provide opportunities for members to discuss and learn about critical issues affecting women and the community.
 For more details on upcoming programs please see the programs page.
 All meetings are open to the public.
 If you would like to talk to a branch representative before attending a meeting, please feel free to contact us.

 We also have a variety of special interest groups you may enjoy.
-These include bridge, two book clubs, play reading, dining in, and dining out.
+These include two bridge groups, two book clubs, craft group, hiking, and dining out.
 Please join us!